Releases

 Major/Minor Releases

-1. Switch to the master branch, this should be reflective of the new version's changes.
+masterbranch, this should be reflective of the new version's changes. - Update the [

 Fixing Up a Release